 The Peace Scholarships comprise grants that are awarded to assist with the costs of research that includes analysis of one or more of these topics:

 The White Poppy Peace Scholarships were launched by Professor Cynthia Enloe at her public lecture in Wellington on 30 October 2009.
-The first two Peace Scholarships were awarded in April 2010, two more in April 2011, and another in 2012.
+The first two Peace Scholarships were awarded in April 2010, two more in April 2011, one in 2012, and one in 2013.

 How to apply for a Peace Scholarship

 Applications for Peace Scholarships open each year on Human Rights Day, 10 December, to assist with research costs during the 2016 academic year opened on Human Rights Day, 10 December 2015, information - on Facebook - formatted for printing.
 The deadline for applications is Friday, 11 March 2016.
 Guidelines for applicants are available here and the application form is available on request.